ugcasa/grbl/issues.md

 - [ ] changes to config.sh

-## modules can run stand alone by default
+## config.sh - modules can run stand alone by default

 Modules need to be able to run without .gururc.
 Exception is core level modules,